EssVisionAB/document-web-public-api/README.md

 ```
 #### Hide meta bar and table header:

-If you want to hide meta bar (published root folder name) or table head (table column headers), add parameter hideMetaBar=true and/or hideTableHead=true to query string
+If you want to hide meta bar (published root folder name) or table head (table column headers), add the parameters to the query string:

+&hideMetaBar=true
+&hideTableHead=true

 Example:
 ```